 (14) SCU Research Institutes will have the following characteristics:

-(15) SCU Research Programs will have the following characteristics:
+(15) SCU Research Centres will have the following characteristics:

 (16) Research Institutes will be established, according to clause (8), when the university has a research goal which it strategically wants to pursue, which has underlying research capacity that is considered to be well above world standard and globally significant.